Mitrephora wangii

-Mitrephora wangii is a species of plant in the family Annonaceae.
-It is native to China and Thailand.
+Mitrephora wangii is a species of flowering plant in the family Annonaceae.
+It is a tree native to Yunnan and Thailand.

 Description

-It is a tree reaching 10 meters in height.
+It is a tree reaching 10 m in height.
 Its young branches are densely covered in hairs.
-Its leathery, oblong to lance-shaped leaves are 10.5-27 by 3.5-8 centimeters.
+Its leathery, oblong to lance-shaped leaves are 10.5-27 by 3.5-8 cm.
 The leaves have tips that taper to a point and wedge-shaped bases.
 The leaves are hairless on their upper surfaces and sparsely covered in hair underneath.
-The leaves have 10-14 pairs of secondary veins emanating from their midribs.
-Its petioles are 6.5-11.5 millimeters and sparsely covered in hairs.
+The leaves have 10–14 pairs of secondary veins emanating from their midribs.
+Its petioles are 6.5–11.5 millimeters and sparsely covered in hairs.
 Its inflorescences are organized as unbranched rachides.
-Each flower is born on a pedicel that is 1.2-1.7 centimeters long.
-Bracts on the pedicels are 1.5-2 by 1-1.5 millimeters.
-Its oval sepals are 3-3.5 by 3-4.5 millimeters.
+Each flower is born on a pedicel that is 1.2–1.7 centimeters long.
+Bracts on the pedicels are 1.5–2 by 1–1.5 millimeters.
+Its oval sepals are 3–3.5 by 3–4.5 millimeters.
 Its flowers have 6 petals in two rows of three.
-The yellow, oval outer petals are 1.6-2.3 by 1-1.9 centimeters with somewhat wavy margins when mature.
-The purplish inner petals are 1.1-1.9 by 0.6-1.3 centimeters.
-Its flowers have numerous yellow, hairless stamen that are 0.8-1 millimeter.
-Its flowers have up to 8-10 carpels that are 1.8-2 millimeters.
-The carpels have 6-8 ovules.
-Its oblong fruit are 2.4-3.8 by 1.4-2.6 centimeters.
+The yellow, oval outer petals are 1.6–2.3 by 1–1.9 centimeters with somewhat wavy margins when mature.
+The purplish inner petals are 1.1–1.9 by 0.6–1.3 centimeters.
+Its flowers have numerous yellow, hairless stamen that are 0.8–1 millimeter.
+Its flowers have up to 8–10 carpels that are 1.8–2 millimeters.
+The carpels have 6–8 ovules.
+Its oblong fruit are 2.4–3.8 by 1.4–2.6 centimeters.
 The fruit are sparsely covered in hair.
-The fruit are born on 0.9-1.3 centimeter stipes.
-The stipes are attached to 1-1.6 centimeter pedicels.
+The fruit are born on 0.9–1.3 centimeter stipes.
+The stipes are attached to 1–1.6 centimeter pedicels.
 The seeds are 9 by 6 millimeters.